noreplydev/ego/README.md

 </p>

 # ego
 ego is an interpreted and dynamically typed programming language.
-To start writting ego the interpreter must be compilled locally using cargo.
+To start writting ego the interpreter must be installed locally using for example `cargo install --git https://github.com/noreplydev/ego.git`.
 So you would need to clone the repo and create a build for your targeted OS.

 After that, you will need to create an ego project.
 To start just type: